JordanL2/ModularCalculator/README.md

 	* Auto-save state occasionally

 * Performance:
-	* When editing input, check if its possible to reuse later statements from cached result
+	* For the parse-only syntax highlight pass, try to reuse later statements from cache
-		* When syntax execution is disabled, no need to check state is the same after a statement
-	* Should syntax execution be removed altogether?
-Unless it can be sped up a lot
-	* A-sync syntax execution

 * Aesthetics and polish: